 Friendship Park sits at the core of the Northside Alive neighborhood.

 Formerly known as Tank Park, it is beloved by long-time residents.
 But it has lost some of its community feel in recent years.

-This park sits at the core of the Northside Alive — formerly dubbed Northside 2027 — area.
 We hope to make Friendship Park more inviting for everyone from toddlers to cyclists to senior citizens.

 Friendship Park is just one of many initiatives that our Safe & Vibrant Public Realm committee supports.

 This group also creates and implements projects centered on streetscape improvements, making designated intersections safer, upgrading local parks and adding green space and public art.